karlstolley/rpk/htdocs/media/video/video-readme.txt

-The video folder should contain all of the video files for a project.
+The video/ folder should contain all of the video files for a project.